-In March 2020, the agency of the United Nations, responsible for international public health, declared the outbreak of the novel coronavirus as a pandemic (the "COVID-19 Pandemic"), which has spread throughout the United States.
-The spread of the COVID-19 Pandemic has continued to cause significant volatility in the U.S. and international markets and, in many industries, business activity has virtually shut down entirely.
+In March 2020, the World Health Organization declared the outbreak of the novel coronavirus as a pandemic (the "COVID-19 Pandemic"), which has spread throughout the United States.
+The spread of the COVID-19 Pandemic has continued to cause significant volatility in the U.S. and international markets, and in many industries, business activity has experienced period of almost complete shutdown.
 There continues to be uncertainty around the duration and severity of business disruptions related to the COVID-19 Pandemic, as well as its impact on the U.S. economy and international economies.